Walbert29/property-inventory-backend/README.md

 - The test cases have been defined.
 - README update with the latest improvements and implementations.
 - The properties microservice was created, with the respective validations of the models, queries to the database and transformation of the resulting data.

+### v1.3.0

+- Update of the README with the information of the proposed model for PropertyLiked.
+- Development, implementation and testing of management challenge.

 # Like Service
 This microservice is intended to allow users who are registered on the platform to "Like" properties of interest to them.